 In summary, there are clear evidences that the architecture and geometry of vents and shallow conduits greatly influence the ballistic dispersion: conduit and crater walls, layers, ridges and cones can all produce shielding effects, so enabling the generation of inclined jets, or be partially or entirely demolished into additional projectile fragments, depending on the explosion intensity, duration, and depth.
+In addition to the role of vents and shallow conduits, and atmospheric winds, it should be stressed that bouncing and rolling of the ballistic projectiles could also significantly affect their final dispersal, particularly on the steeper slopes of Stromboli, and therefore contribute to determine the potentially hazardous areas that we mapped.
 All these complexities make the definition of input conditions for the numerical simulation of major explosions and paroxysms significantly uncertain when treated case-by-case, and very difficult to predict in general.

 7 Conclusions

 In this study, we presented a new method to map the ballistic fallout and quantified the key variables describing the areas affected by ballistic projectiles generated by several tens of past major explosions and paroxysms at Stromboli.
-The application of the new mapping method has allowed to build a new dataset of the areas affected by ballistics, complementary to the historical and recent catalogs of explosive activity of Stromboli.
+The application of the new mapping method has allowed us to build a new dataset of the areas affected by ballistics, complementary to the historical and recent catalogs of explosive activity of Stromboli.
 The new dataset, coming from all available scientific literature as well as monitoring and field/observation reports, allowed us to quantify the distances, directions and areas affected describing the ballistic fallout of major explosions and paroxysms, but also to estimate the size of the associated uncertainties.
 In the companion study, we will show how these data and analyses allow producing first probabilistic hazard maps of the areas affected by ballistic fallout with uncertainty quantification (Bevilacqua et al., submitted).

 Based on the data and analyses presented these are the main outcomes and conclusions of the study: